amclain/docker-concourse-ci/README.md

 * Default user: `myuser`
 * Default password: `mypass`

+>Note: There is a known issue with Docker's file system that may cause the Concourse worker to consume an excessive amount of disk space when it's run inside of a container.
+This can be avoided by running the worker directly on the host.
+The web and postgres containers should not be affected by this issue.

 ### Linode / Custom kernels

 Concourse CI seems to be picky about the kernel that it runs on; it can fail to